-and in reaction to the above statements from Barthes, i am furthermore hesitant to quote a singular sentence as a motto or truth to live by, since in surgically removing the words from the greater context in which the author presented them, i am naively creating my own text, by way of my own desire for meaning, and presenting it to the world as my own. even if i was in complete accordance with the greater idea presented by the author, i am destroying it by highlighting a singular sentence as a stand alone phrase, and destroying the hard work of the author in trying to define something which inherently words fail to, no matter how well written, although the chances are greater with more elaboration. generally. and beyond this, the ultimate failure, is the reader who reads my stand alone sentence and inherently will be incapable of grasping the entire concept, because he has been robbed of the text that comes before and after that sentence.
+and in reaction to the above i am further hesitant to quote a singular sentence as a motto or truth to live by, since in surgically removing the words from the greater context in which the author presented them, i’m naively creating my own text by way of my own desire for meaning, and presenting it to the world as my own.but it’s stringing along a bunch of jargon. even if i was in complete agreement with the presented idea, i am destroying it by highlighting a singular sentence as a stand alone phrase, and destroying the hard work of the author in trying to define something which inherently words fail to, no matter how well written, although the chances are greater with more elaboration. generally. maybe. and beyond this the ultimate failure is the reader who reads my stand alone sentence and inherently will be incapable of grasping the entire concept, because they have been robbed the text that comes before and after that sentence.